 Using Cash in Japan

 Unlike in many other Asian countries, foreign currency is not readily accepted in Japan, so while you may wish to take a stash of dollars, pounds or Euros from home, you’ll need to change them at a currency exchange or bank.
+You can use the Transferwise debit card easily and for free for up to GBP200 (and equivalent in your local currency) per month for withdrawals PLUS no foreign transactions fees on card purchase! – Read how we save with Transferwise here.

 This doesn’t necessarily mean carrying around a lot of cash – just finding the right ATMs to use.
 However, we always travel with a Pacsafe portable safe to secure our valuables in when we’re not with them.
 Check out Pacsafes here.